Attorneys in Los Angeles for Employees

 Hennig Ruiz & Singh, PC, located in Los Angeles and representing workers throughout California, is proud to focus our practice almost exclusively on employment law.
 Backed by decades of experience, we have earned a reputation as the law firm workers can trust when their rights and dignity are on the line.
 We are your complete, full-service employment law firm, with a proud record of success across a full range of practice areas involving employment rights in California.

-Employment discrimination takes a variety of forms, but generally involves employees being subjected to negative treatment in the workplace because of their membership in a protected class.
+Employment discrimination takes a variety of forms but generally involves employees being subjected to negative treatment in the workplace because of their membership in a protected class.
 This treatment ranges from disciplinary action and negative performance reviews to denial of training, denial of promotions, denial of raises and termination.
 When you need help, reach out to Hennig Ruiz & Singh, PC for an attorney for employees in Los Angeles.